Sd8698621/Cabxpert/Readme.md

 5. **Cross-Promotion with Local Businesses**
    - Partnerships with local businesses, offering discounts or deals for customers and drivers.

+6. **Admin Panel**
+   - A dedicated admin panel for managing users, drivers, trips, and promotions.
+Admins can monitor app performance, track financial transactions, and resolve disputes.

 ---

 ### Future Enhancements